nextflow-io/nextflow/docs/wave.md

 ### Mirroring containers

-Wave allows mirroring i.e. copying containers used by your pipeline into a container registry of your choice, so that containers are pulled by the pipeline from the target registry instead of the original registry.
+Wave allows mirroring, i.e., copying containers used by your pipeline into a container registry of your choice.
+This allows the pipeline to pull containers from the target registry rather than the original registry.

 This is useful to create on-demand cache of containers images that are co-located in the same region where the pipeline is executed, and therefore optimising cost and network efficiency.